ssananselmo/github-demo/README.md

 Please fork this repository and then issue pull requests for review.

 ### Copyright
-2019 Git Training by Santi
+2019 Git Training by Santi.
+All rights reserved